miniBill/witch-awakening/DLCs/TheElementOfDarkness/Races.md

 __Obscuras draw Mana__ from Obscurity.
 While unobserved an Obscura will continuously generate a low charge of mana.
 This is interrupted instantly as soon as they are seen by anyone or anything (remote surveillance only counts if it’s being broadcast/monitored live).

+### Perk: Blind-Eye
+- Cost: 5

+An Obscura with their species perk is capable of designating one person at a time as a non-observer.
+This individual will be able to see the Obscura perfectly clearly without the Obscura needing to lower their defenses.
+More notably, this individual will not count as observing the Obscura for purposes of aging, cheating death, or generating mana.
+An Obscura can change who is a non-observer at any time with a quick minute-long ritual, and for every 10 years of life past their awakening the number of non-observers they can have at a time increases by 1.

 ## Race: Ornian
 - Elements: Wind, Shadows